This Simple Equation Mints Millionaires

 We’ll start with the first… the idea that the money we have today will be worth more tomorrow.

 This is critical.
 It forms the backbone of every economic theory.

 Time Is Money

 This idea is instinctual.
-As rational thinkers, we put more value on a dollar today than we do on a dollar tomorrow.
-That’s because we can immediately invest the dollar today and make it worth more tomorrow.
+As rational thinkers, we value a dollar today more than we value a dollar tomorrow.
+That’s because we can immediately invest the dollar we have today and make it worth more tomorrow.

-It’s why lottery winners are almost always better off taking a lump sum today.
+It’s why lottery winners are almost always better off taking a lump sum.
 They can invest that money and make a heck of a lot more with it than they’d get with defined monthly payments.

 More practically, it’s why our business vendors give us a discount for paying today… instead of 90 days from now.

 They’d rather have the cash today, even if it’s slightly less than what they’d get in three months.
 They can immediately put the cash to use and turn it into more.

 Like most things in economics, it’s quite a logical idea once we strip it down.